athulsin/language-detection-ml/README.md

 📝 Future Improvements

+Deploy as a Streamlit Web App

+Add a REST API using FastAPI

-Upgrade to Deep Learning models (BERT / LSTM)
+Use Deep Learning models (LSTM / BERT) for better accuracy

-Deploy using Streamlit / FastAPI

-Build a mobile app version
+Support real-time detection in a chat interface

 👨‍💻 Author